-Eating for weight matters doesn’t have to feel naughty.
-You don’t have to say goodbye totally; you just have to make good selections.
+Eating for weight management doesn’t have to feel guilty.
+You don’t have to say goodbye totally; you just have to make positive selections.
 Here’s how to help you even out your blood sugar, prevent sneaky hankering, and keep you running steady all day long.

 1. Know What Makes Sugar Go Up and Down

-When you snack on lollies, white bread, or chips, your blood sugar rockets up.
-It gives you energy for a bit but vanishes quickly, making you worn out and hungry again.
-It can also affect your attention and spirits when levels are high one minute and low the next.
-All of these conditions can make your body work harder.
+When you nibble on lollies, white bread, or chips, your blood sugar skyrockets.
+This gives you a short-term energy jolt that depletes fast, causing you to feel tired and hungry once more.
+It can also mess with your focus and mood when your levels are sky-high one minute and rock bottom the next.

 2. Add Protein and Fibre to Your Snacks